DLiNa/dlina.github.io/_posts/2016-09-18-Mayakovsky-Klop.md

 featured: true
 ---

-I don't know if you noticed, but the field of LINA (LIterary Network Analysis) has come up with pretty good PR videos lately.
+We don't know if you noticed, but the field of LINA (LIterary Network Analysis) has come up with pretty good PR videos lately.
 Look at [this fancy Youtube clip](https://www.youtube.com/watch?v=KX7rzQMswEw) produced by the "Nation, Genre & Gender" project at the University College Dublin (their project homepage is [here](http://www.nggprojectucd.ie/)).
 The NG+G project applies Social Network Analysis to Irish and British Fiction (1800–1922), their corpus involves 46 novels from 29 authors (according to the video they identified 9,630 unique fictional characters).
 And although the automated extraction of characters from novels has made progress in recent years (see, for example, [Jannidis et al.'s paper form DH2016](http://dh2016.adho.org/abstracts/297)), it is still rough on many edges.
-That's why the UCD project chose manual annotation as their approach, and that's why their data is of such high quality.
+That's why the UCD project chose manual annotation as their approach, and that's why their data is of such high quality (but also limited in scope).

 If you're working with dramatic texts, automated character extraction is far less of a problem, since this kind of texts comes pre-structured, so to speak.
 If you work with one of the many TEI-tagged corpora it is even easier to pull out interactions and start analysing them with network metrics.
 Although, admittedly, sometimes it's harder than it seems, depending on the quality and depth of the mark-up (we covered that issue [in multiple postings](/recent/) last year).

 But what do you do if you can't rely on a fine-grained TEI corpus?
 That's what we're confronted with when gathering network data from Russian drama.
 If you assemble all the plays that you can find on [lib.ru](http://az.lib.ru/type/index_type_9-1.shtml), [rvb.ru](http://rvb.ru/) and [ru.wikisource.org](https://ru.wikisource.org/wiki/%D0%9A%D0%B0%D1%82%D0%B5%D0%B3%D0%BE%D1%80%D0%B8%D1%8F:%D0%A0%D0%B5%D0%B2%D0%B8%D0%B7%D0%BE%D1%80_(%D0%93%D0%BE%D0%B3%D0%BE%D0%BB%D1%8C)), you got yourself a pretty good working corpus.
 The sustainable way would be to assemble all the works and then transform them into TEI and share it with the community.
 But corpus building is a task of its own and needs a lot of dedication.
 And after all, we "just" need some kind of network data, not a polished digital edition of the works.
 So one idea to go forward is to exploit the HTML structure of the texts.

-## Mayakovsky's "The Bedbug" (1928/1929)
+## Mayakovsky's "The Bedbug"

-In the beginning of July we taught a Network Analysis course at the First Moscow-Tartu Digital Humanities Summer School in Yasnaya Polyana ([if you speak Russian, slides are here](https://dlina.github.io/presentations/2016-yasnaya-polyana/)).
-Originally, we wanted to analyse 19th-century drama, but one of the participants preferred to confront one of Mayakovsky's plays with our methods (hi G.! :-).
-He chose "Klop" (translated as "The Bedbug", see [en.wikipedia.org](https://en.wikipedia.org/wiki/The_Bedbug), an English adaption by Snoo Wilson is [here as PDF](http://snoowilson.co.uk/The%20Bedbug.pdf), a concise English summary can be found at [sovlit.net](http://www.sovlit.net/bedbug/)), written in 1928 and published the year after.
+In the beginning of July, we taught a Network Analysis course at the First Moscow-Tartu Digital Humanities Summer School in Yasnaya Polyana ([if you speak Russian, slides are here](https://dlina.github.io/presentations/2016-yasnaya-polyana/)).
+Originally, we wanted to analyse 19th-century drama, but one of the participants preferred to confront our methods with one of [Vladimir Mayakovsky](https://en.wikipedia.org/wiki/Vladimir_Mayakovsky)'s plays (hi G.! :-).
+He chose "Klop" (translated as "The Bedbug", see [en.wikipedia.org](https://en.wikipedia.org/wiki/The_Bedbug); an English adaption by Snoo Wilson is [here as PDF](http://snoowilson.co.uk/The%20Bedbug.pdf); a concise English summary can be found at [sovlit.net](http://www.sovlit.net/bedbug/)), written in 1928 and first published the year after.

 "Klop" is definitely one of the challenging plays when it comes to character extraction.
 And now, two months after the summer school, we tried to automatise the extraction process and used "Klop" as an example.
 Before we get into the details, this is the end result: